 Alessia Passarelli (born in 1979) graduated cum laude at Rome University “La Sapienza” in Cultural Anthropology researching Romanian Roma people in Rome (2004).
 From 2005 until 2008 she worked for the Churches’ Commission for Migrants in Europe (CCME) as project and research assistant on migration, integration and role of religion for migrants.

-Naso, P. and Passarelli (2019), I giovani evangelici e l’immigrazione.
-Una generazione interculturale, Carocci: Roma.
+P. Naso, A. Passarelli, I giovani evangelici e l’immigrazione.
+Una generazione interculturale, Carocci, Roma, 2019.

 A. Passarelli, Insights into Migrants’ Experiences in Active Participation in Churches in Europe, Brussels, CCME, 2010.